DhruvDarda/2026/_posts/2026-04-27-subject-invariant-eeg.md

 </div>

+The metric used for both regression challenges 1 and 2 were the normalized root mean square error for the response time prediction and the psychopathology factor prediction.

 | Metric | Our Score | Top scores | Rank |
 | :--- | :--- | :--- | :--- |